/* Rambling Owl addition to remove page titles from blogs */

 Nightmares in wax, nightmarish clowns ....

-I had a strange dream during the night.
-I was sitting in a back room of a McDonald's restaurant when Colin came in clutching his face.
-He told me some drunk had punched him as he stood at the service tills.
-I was furious and marched out to the front of the restaurant to take it out on the bloke.
-But instead of a drunken man I was confronted with a large coil of electric flex - yellow and green like earth wire.
-This seemed normal enough to me and I picked it up, hefted it over my shoulder and banged out through the swing doors into the car park.
-I threw down the flex with force and watched it bounce and then roll away unsteadily until it fell over out in the centre of the tarmac.
-I felt avenged.
-Analyse that ...
+I had a very strange dream during the night.
+In it, I was sitting in the back room of a McDonald’s when Colin came in clutching his face and announced that some drunk had punched him while he was standing at the counter.
+Naturally I was enraged and marched out to the front of the restaurant, spoiling for revenge, only to discover that the assailant was not a drunken yob at all but a large coil of electrical flex — yellow and green, like earth wire.
+This struck dream-me as entirely normal.
+I picked it up, slung it over my shoulder, marched out through the swing doors into the car park and hurled it to the ground with great force, whereupon it bounced once, rolled away uncertainly, and finally toppled over in the middle of the tarmac.
+I remember feeling deeply satisfied.
+There.
+Justice had been done.

-I woke early and checked out the weather.
-There were grey clouds overhead but they were ragged, and patches of blue were beginning to appear like inverted lakes.
+I woke early and checked the weather.
+There were still grey clouds overhead, but they had that ragged, broken look which suggests a storm has spent itself and shuffled off in a bad mood.
+Through the gaps, patches of blue were beginning to appear like little inverted lakes in the sky.
 The rain had stopped.

 Colin and I

-The Germans, Manfred and Matthias, were walking the West Highland Way together before going on to spend a week on the west coast of Scotland.
-Manfred was from Munich, a place I knew well, so we chatted about beer festivals and BMW's for a while.
-We were all fully provisioned and so it was time to make a start.
-There was a choice to be made now.
-We could either retrace our steps back up into the forest or take a two mile march down the A82 and rejoin the route at a road bridge.
-The option of some nice flat walking appealed to most of us apart from Ronnie and Shugie who wanted to drop in at a hostel back up in the woods.
-So we set off, Colin and I, with Kath, Bob, Manfred, and Matthias, down the busy A82 out of Crianlarich retracing our steps and within a mile walking past our guest house.
-I walked alongside Bob and learnt that he had been brought up in a small town nearby where his father had been the railway station master.
-He had picked up the travel bug because of the free rail tickets he had enjoyed owing to his father's occupation.
-He was a now a teacher of English and a resident of Tokyo.
-He had been in Japan for over twenty years, had climbed Mount Fuji once - 'once being enough' - and had experienced a number of earthquakes, the worst one had scared him so much that he had run out into the street stark naked.
+The Germans were walking the West Highland Way together before heading off for a week on Scotland’s west coast.
+Manfred was from Munich, a city I know well, so we fell into conversation about beer festivals and BMWs while the others sorted out food and straps and maps.
+Soon enough we were all provisioned and there was a decision to be made.
+We could either retrace our steps up into the woods and rejoin the route properly, or take a two-mile march down the A82 and pick it up at the road bridge.
+The prospect of flat walking appealed strongly to most of us.
+Ronnie and Shugie, however, had other business in mind involving a hostel up in the trees, so the rest of us — Colin, Kath, Bob, Manfred, Matthias and I — set off down the busy A82 out of Crianlarich, retracing our way and passing our guest house again within the mile.
+I walked beside Bob and learned that he had grown up in a small nearby town where his father had been station master, and that the free rail travel attached to this role had infected him early with the travel bug.
+He now taught English in Tokyo, had lived in Japan for over twenty years, had climbed Mount Fuji once — which, he said, was enough — and had experienced an earthquake so violent that he had run out into the street stark naked.

 BO and QI ....